n1ghtx0w1/portfolio-os25/README.md

 - ✅ Clock and volume slider in the taskbar
 - ✅ Responsive, rounded, blurred taskbar with custom start button
 - ✅ About window with profile image and bio text
+- ✅ Achievements & Awards modal: Accessible from the About window, displays certificates and CTF awards from markdown, with images served from `/public/certificates/`

 ---